I love all things macro.

 Don’t delay in pressing your shutter button.
 Lock focus and immediately shoot.
 If you delay you may lose the DOF you were striving to get.
 Tuck your arms in tight, steady yourself (or sit down) and try to stay real still.
 I even move myself to and fro to get a better focus instead of refocusing the shot.
 Good clarity is key in bug shots.

 Often times bugs looks larger than life in macro shots.
 Of course they are very tiny so it’s sometimes fun to take a shot of a bug next to something that shows off its size.
 It could be a small tree frog next to a thumb nail or a large spider next to a dollar.
 Its fun to show off just how small they really are.

-5. Close Down your App and shoot in Full Sun
+5. Close down your aperture and shoot in full sun.

 Macro shots need a lot of light.
 You need to shoot as closed down as you can because of the narrow DOF.
 Bugs are no exception.
 In order to capture all of the details, shoot in the full sun with a closed down app and a high SS.
 If you can’t find full sun then try to find the brightest area that you can when scouting for bugs.
 Shooting macro bugs at dusk won’t produce great results.

 6. Don’t get stung or bitten.